AppImageCommunity/awesome-appimage/README.md

 - [appimagehelper](https://gitlab.com/posktomten/appimagehelper) - Program for creating, deleting, controlling and organizing shortcuts to AppImage.
 - [LinuxPA](https://github.com/CalebQ42/LinuxPA) - PortableApps.com type launcher for Linux with AppImage support.
 - [AppImage Desktop Maker](https://github.com/Alexsussa/AIDM) - Creates menu entries for AppImages without the need for a daemon.
+- [Thumbnailer for AppImages](https://github.com/mttbernardini/appimage-thumbnailer) - Generates icons for AppImages that are shown in file managers of GNOME and KDE compatible desktop environments.

 ### Updaters